leaysgur/cfw-bindings-wrangler-bridge/README.md

 ## Motivation

-Imagine you want to deploy your application to Cloudflare pages using a framework like SvelteKit.
+Imagine you want to deploy your application to Cloudflare Pages using a framework like SvelteKit.

 `vite dev` is fast and DX is very good.
-Deployment is no problem either, with adapters available. 🥳
+Deployment is no problem either, with adapters available.
+GitHub connected auto CI, preview branches are really nice. 🥳

 However, as soon as you try to use features specific to the Cloudflare platform (like KV, D1, etc.), you run into problems...